zombocom/rundoc/test/fixtures/rails_4/rundoc.md

   https://github.com/schneems/rundoc/blob/main/test/fixtures/rails_4/rundoc.md
 -->

+> warning
+> This article is archived.
+It is no longer receiving updates.
+It is presented here for historical reference only.
+> We cannot guarantee that any statements made are correct or that the instructions will still work.
+> This version of Rails is [no longer supported by Ruby core](https://guides.rubyonrails.org/maintenance_policy.html).
+> If you are starting a new application, we recommend you use the most recently released version of Rails.

 >warning
 >As of November 28th, 2022, free Heroku dynos, free Heroku Postgres and free Heroku Data for Redis plans are [no longer available](https://blog.heroku.com/next-chapter).
 >
 >We recommend using our [low-cost plans](https://blog.heroku.com/new-low-cost-plans) to complete this tutorial.
 Eligible students can apply for platform credits through our new [Heroku for GitHub Students program](https://blog.heroku.com/github-student-developer-program).

-> warning
-> The latest version of Rails available is [Rails 7](https://devcenter.heroku.com/articles/getting-started-with-rails7).
-If you are starting a new application we recommend you use the most recently released version.

 Ruby on Rails is a popular web framework written in [Ruby](http://www.ruby-lang.org/).
 This guide covers using Rails 4 on Heroku.
 For information about running previous versions of Rails on Heroku, see [Getting Started with Rails 3.x on Heroku](getting-started-with-rails3).